cgoulart35/StormBot/README.md

 - **'.bocw rm participant [user]'** to remove an account from the list of Call of Duty accounts participating in the Black Ops Cold War services.

-- **'.bocw kills'** to display the total game kills of all participating players from highest to lowest.
+- **'.bocw weekly kills'** to display the total game kills so far this week of all participating players from highest to lowest.
-The bot will then assign the @___ role to the player in first place.
+The bot will only assign the @__ role to the player in first place at the end of the week.

+- **'.bocw lifetime kills'** to display the lifetime total game kills of all participating players from highest to lowest.